mborgerson/wiki-export/wiki/Dashboard.md

 The normally displayed 480i dashboard will switch to 480p output while using the Xbox High Definition AV Pack or cable.

+Repeat button combo to toogle between 480i and 480p.

 ### Music visualization in fullscreen

 Press “Y” then “X” while playing audio CDs or soundtracks stored on the